-Rule 1.8 Discovery
+1.8 Discovery. -

 - A. Scope and Method.
 The scope of discovery shall extend only to matters which are relevant to issues pending before the Commission and which are not privileged.
 It is not ground for objection that the information sought will be inadmissible at the trial if the information sought appears reasonably calculated to lead to the discovery of admissible evidence.
-Discovery may be obtained by oral or written deposition, interrogatories to parties, production of documents or things, requests for admission, inspection of premises or other means of inquiry approved by the Commission. - B. Limiting Discovery.
+Discovery may be obtained by oral or written deposition, interrogatories to parties, production of documents or things, requests for admission, inspection of premises, or other means of inquiry approved by the Commission. - B. Limiting Discovery.
 The Commission may limit the frequency or extent of discovery if it is unreasonably cumulative, duplicative, expensive or if the request was not timely made.
-The Commission will consider the nature and importance of the contested issues, limitations on the parties' resources and whether the information may be obtained more conveniently and economically from another source.

-- C. Stipulation to Discovery.
+The Commission will consider the nature and importance of the contested issues, limitations on the parties' resources and whether the information may be obtained more conveniently and economically from another source. - C. Stipulation to Discovery.
 Except as specifically provided by these rules, the parties may by written stipulation agree to other methods of discovery or provide that depositions may be taken before any person, at any time or place, upon any notice and in any manner and when so taken may be used like other depositions. - D. Supplementation of Responses.
-A party who has responded to a request for discovery with a response that was complete when made is under no duty to supplement a response to include information thereafter acquired unless such information materially affects a prior response. - E. Protective Order.
-Upon good cause shown, the Commission may enter an order limiting discovery to protect a party, a witness, or other person from embarrassment, oppression, or undue burden or expense. - F. Subpoenas.
-A party requesting a subpoena for witness or subpoena duces tecum shall prepare the subpoena and submit it to the Commission for insertion of return date and Clerk certification; a check or money order for service fee, payable to the appropriate sheriff's office, shall accompany the request.
+A party who has responded to a request for discovery with a response that was complete when made is under no duty to supplement a response to include information thereafter acquired unless the responding party learns that any such response is in some material respect incomplete or incorrect and if the additional or corrected information has not been otherwise timely made known to the other parties during the discovery process or in writing. - E. Protective Order.
+Upon good cause shown, the Commission may enter an order limiting discovery to protect a party, a witness, or other person from embarrassment, oppression, or undue burden or expense.

+F. Subpoenas. -

+- 1. Subpoenas may be issued by the Commission or by an attorney licensed to practice in the Commonwealth of Virginia.
+Unrepresented workers or employers must request subpoenas through the Commission. - 2.
+By the Commission.
+A party requesting a subpoena for witness or subpoena duces tecum shall prepare the subpoena and submit to the Commission for certification.
+A check or money order for service fee, payable to the appropriate sheriff's office, shall accompany the request.
 The Commission shall forward the subpoena and service fee to the designated sheriff's office, unless requested to do otherwise.